-1. Using existing contracts for services or training.
+1. Using Existing Contracts for Services or Training

-The current telephonic interpretation requirements contract will be used for interpretation services, data retrieval, and possibly for staff training.
+The current telephonic interpretation requirements contract will be used for interpretation services, data retrieval, and for collaborating with for staff trainings.

-2. Use of a volunteer language bank.
+2. Use of a Volunteer Language Bank

 OATH does not intend to use a volunteer language bank at this time due to the nature of the service (impartial administrative hearings) that OATH provides to the public.
 It will use the volunteer language bank to check document translations of important outreach materials when those translations are made by a third party vendor under contract with OATH.